7 important content marketing development strategies that would make most visitors read your posts

 After deciding the type of posts you would like to write about, find appropriate keywords based on your list of upcoming topics.
 In order to select popularly searched keywords you anticipate visitors would likely type on search engines, go to Google.com and type the keywords you’ve chosen.
 After typing, you’ll notice the appearance of a list of related long-tail and short-tail keywords, which is influenced by the keywords most internet users type, and which potential visitors seem to have much affinity for.

-After deciding on appropriate keywords, use online platforms keywordtool.io, Google keyword planner or Google trends to find the keywords that rank the highest in terms of search and traffic volumes.
+After deciding on appropriate keywords, use online platforms such as keywordtool.io, Google keyword planner or Google trends to find the keywords that rank the highest in terms of search and traffic volumes.

 After you’ve found the keywords that rank the highest, place them appropriately at a low density within your blog content—but don’t stuff your blog content with them.